Sequential Randomized Algorithms for Convex Optimization in the Presence of Uncertainty: Conclusions

 \section{Conclusions}

 We proposed two new sequential methods for solving in a computational efficient way uncertain convex optimization problems.
 The main philosophy behind the proposed sequential randomized algorithms stems from the consideration that it is easy, from a computational viewpoint, to validate a given ``candidate solution" for a large number of random samples.
 The algorithms have been tested on a numerical example, and extensive numerical simulations show how the total computational effort is ``diluted'' by applying the proposed sequential methodology.
+Future theoretical work will concentrate on handling unfeasible problems.